cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ### Why Podman Instead of Docker?

 There are several advantages to using **Podman** over **Docker**.
-While this topic could warrant its own article, here are a few key points:
+While this topic could warrant its article, here are a few key points:

 1. **Daemonless Architecture**: Podman does not require a central daemon to run containers.
 Each container runs as a child process of the Podman command, improving security and reducing the risk of a single point of failure.
 2. **Rootless Containers**: Podman allows containers to be run without requiring root privileges, enhancing security by reducing the attack surface.